datacarpentry/image-processing/episodes/02-image-basics.md

 ![Metadata example](../fig/01-metadata-before.jpg)

 What metadata do you suppose this image contains?
+One way we can find out is by using [ImageMagick](https://imagemagick.org/index.php), a public domain image processing program that is available for many different computing platforms.
+ImageMagick is installed on the virtual machine used for this workshop.
+To display the metadata for an image, we can execute the **identify -verbose \<file\>** command from the terminal.
-One way we can find out is by using [ImageJ](https://imagej.nih.gov/ij/index.html), a public domain, Java-based image processing program developed at the National Institutes of Health.
-If we were to view the tree image with ImageJ, and then access the **Image/View info...** menu item, we would see this information, plus another 100 lines or so:
+If we were to view the tree image metadata with ImageMagick, we would see this information, plus another 100 lines or so:

 ~~~
 [Jpeg] Compression Type:	Baseline